Trust Glozman Law with Criminal Investigations & Grand Jury Proceedings

 Grand Jury Proceedings

 Trial juries and grand juries are almost nothing alike.
-Trial juries hear both sides of the story.
-Grand juries only hear from prosecutors.
-Chicago defense lawyers cannot challenge evidence, make legal arguments, or even be in the same room.
+While trial juries hear both sides of the story, grand juries hear only from prosecutors — defense lawyers cannot challenge evidence, make legal arguments, or even be in the same room.

 For those served with either a federal or a state grand jury subpoena, a competent lawyer can either make it unnecessary to comply with the subpoena, obtain immunity from prosecution, or limit the scope of questioning.
 These matters are typically addressed during pre-grand jury negotiation sessions with prosecutors.